thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ### 3.6 Design constraints

-There are not many constraints on our project, only some of the ones that might hinder our development of the system would be the hardware we use (cameras), and the requirement to output instances of traffic violation to image and video files.
+This project does not have many constraints that would hinder the development of the project.
+Some of the only constraints that the team might need to consider when designing the system would be the hardware (cameras) used, and the requirement to output instances of traffic violation to image and video files.
-The rest of the specifications for the project do not restrict our development
+The rest of the specifications for the project do not restrict the development and should not hinder any ability to fulfill the client's specifications.

-- Runs on Windows operating system (no other operating system support required)
+Some minor constraints for the system that the team needs to take into account are the following:
-- Eventually the system should be able to operate on a Linux operating system
+- The software runs on Windows operating systems (eventually the system should additionally be able to operate on Linux operating systems).
-- Detecting objects through consumer camera (not the best/highest quality)
-- Recognising when a traffic violation occurs and outputting the instance it occurs as a static image (ideally capturing licence plate, full view of vehicle)
-- The system should also be able to output the incidence of the violation into a video format (a short clip of when the offender performs the violation)
-- The current operation only considers one angle of the intersection
+- The current operation only considers one angle of the intersection, we would need to create our system for a general case so it can be used at any intersection, at any angle.
-- Software has feature for user to input areas to define the intersection (User can define the stop line, the trafic lights, and therefore the system can detect when a vehicle has illegaly passed the stop line)
-- Software can also automatically detect intersection elements
-- Functionality for the user to input custom codes to specify certain events when they occur.
-At the beginning of the program the user should be able to modify said event codes to whatever is desired.

-Extras
-- Licence plate detection
+- The basic version of the system allows the user to input certain key areas such as the traffic light and the stopping line at intersections.
+This project group would also need to ensure that the system can automatically detect these objects without the user having the specify their location on the video feed.

+Some of the extra functionality that the team has considered to be part of an end product may also need to be taken into consideration.
+Certain extra functions such as accurate licence plate detection, speed detection and identifying specific events of interest may become constraints that the team needs to take note of.
-- Specific events of interest: Police intervention, Bus collisions with pedestrians, Vehicle near misses with pedestrains/other vehicles
+These specific events of interests include scenarios of police intervention, vehicle collisions with pedestrians and vehicle near misses with other objects (mainly pedestrians and other vehicles).
-- Integration with Open Broadcaster Software (OBS) (System that the clients use to run their podcast)
-- Statistics predicting likelihood of events occurring based on time, weather etc.
-- Object detection extended from just buses to other vehicles such as motorbikes, cars, cyclists etc
-- Ability to report traffic violation statistics of certain vehicles to external company (Traffic authority or parent bus company)
-- Speed detection

-see 9.5.15 and 9.5.16. for most systems, this will be around one page.
+These events of interest could be quite difficult to integrate into an already existing version of the system and may result in a design constraint that the team would encounter.

 ### 3.7 Software system attributes